 The DFWLE program was established for small groups of up to 40 parcels.
 This program assists the community by extending financing to participants for pipeline installation costs that can be paid back over 30 years.
-Eligibility for this program is established by property owners who form a group and submit a petition to the District that is reviewed by the Engineering Committee, see flow chart.
+Eligibility for this program is established by property owners who form a group and submit a petition to the District that is reviewed by the Board of Directors, see flow chart.

 The Engineering Department will review the potential service area to map which parcels could be served by the water line extension.
 This forms the DFWLE service area.

 Approved groups are placed on a waiting list and worked on in the order in which they are received.
 A not-to-exceed cost for the project is estimated by the Engineering Department.
-The Administrative Practices Committee then reviews the cost estimates to determine the project's merits and advances a recommendation to the Board of Directors to encumber the funds.
+The Board of Directors then reviews the cost estimates to determine the project's merits.

 If greater than 50% of the potentially served properties pay a deposit and sign a funding agreement (Sample Funding Agreement DFWE), then the project agreements will be submitted to the Board of Directors for execution.
 Participating properties will provide an easement (if necessary) for these facilities at no cost to the District.
 Costs for developing a project are paid for by the District through Community Investment Program funding.

 The District will bid and oversee the construction of the project through completion.
-Participating landowners will be required to extend their service lines to the water meter box at their cost.
+Participating landowners will be required to extend their service lines from the water meter box to the residence at their cost.
 Once construction is complete, final costs will be reconciled, and the participant's payments will be based on actual project costs, up to the not-to-exceed estimate.
 If the actual project costs are more than the not-to-exceed estimate, the District will pay the overages.